MIT-Senseable-City-Lab/octopus-documentation/docs/cases/case3.md

 ## Hardware and Software needed

-This guide assumes that you have assembled an octopus with a Nicla Vision (add a link to the tutorial).
+This guide assumes that you have assembled an octopus with a Nicla Vision.
 The octopus for image classification consists of these components:

-- Octopus (link to correct setup tutorial)
+- Octopus (Nicla Vision version)
 - Arduino IDE
 - Octopus Library installed
 - Account in [Edge Impulse](https://edgeimpulse.com/)